Fan Chung: Quasi-random graphs

 Fan Chung, together with Ronald Graham and Richard Wilson, introduced a strong notion of equivalence among graph properties through the control of error bounds and developed the theory of quasi-random graphs.
 In a series of research papers (with several coauthors), she showed that a large family of graph properties is equivalent in the sense that if a graph satisfies any one of the properties, it must satisfy all of them.
 The set of equivalent quasi-random properties includes a surprisingly diverse collection of properties, and therefore provides efficient methods for validating graph properties.
 Many (but not all) random graph properties are quasi-random.
 The notion of quasi-randomness has been extended to many other combinatorial structures, such as sequences, tournaments, hypergraphs and graph limits.
 In general, the theory of quasi-randomness gives a rigorous approach to 'random-like' or 'pseudorandom' alternatives.

 Extremal graph theory

 A basic question in extremal graph theory is to find unavoidable patterns and structures in graphs with given density or distribution.
 A complementary problem is to find a smallest graph which contains every member of a given family of graphs as subgraphs.
 In a series of works with Paul Erdős, Chung determined the sizes and structures of unavoidable graphs and hypergraphs.
-With several coauthors, she also derived many elegant and surprising results on universal graphs.
-Her fundamental contributions in these areas of extremal graph theory have many applications in parallel computations.
+With several coauthors, she also derived many results on universal graphs.
+Her contributions in these areas of extremal graph theory have many applications in parallel computations.

+Graph Pebbling

+The problem of graph pebbling, first posited by Lagarias and Saks, came across to Chung through Paul Erdős.
+In a 2016 interview with Anthony Bonato, Professor of Mathematics at Toronto Metropolitan University, Chung describes this exchange:I first heard that problem from Paul; it wasn't his problem, but he told me about it.
+I liked hypercubes so I worked on it and wrote a paper.In 1989, Chung introduced the concept of graph pebbling into the literature and defined the pebbling number, π(G).
+Her publication includes a concluding conjecture referred to as the Graham's pebbling conjecture, a credit to Ron Graham, whom she discussed the topic in casual conversation.
+Her work on graph pebbling served as the basis for a greater following in the area that began the following summer, when fellow mathematician, Joseph A. Gallian, Ph.D., requested the use of her papers on the topic for use in his Research Experience for Undergraduates (REU) program.